ngrok/ngrok-operator/README.md

 ## Setup Auth

-* assumes a k8s secret named `ngrok-ingress-controller-cm` exists with the following keys:
+* assumes a k8s secret named `ngrok-ingress-controller-credentials` exists with the following keys:
   * NGROK_AUTHTOKEN
   * NGROK_API_KEY
 * For now, its a hard requirement.
 Maybe a fully unauth flow for a 1 line hello world would be nice.